Find out the likely causes of Microsoft Outlook error “Can’t move the items. The item could not be moved.” and various procedures for fixing it.

 What causes this error

 Once PST files become corrupt, it is not easy to access them.
 This means that you cannot perform normal operations on your Outlook mailbox.
-Damages on PST files can result from several causes including an abrupt shutdown of a machine while MS Outlook is still running or if your computer crashes.
+Corrupt PST files can result from several causes including an abrupt shutdown of a machine while MS Outlook is still running or if your computer crashes.

 It’s also possible that the files you are trying to move already exist in the destination folder.
 If other applications are accessing the file you are transferring, this may trigger the error too.
 For example, if an antivirus is scanning the target files, you’ll be unable to move it.

 - Close every application that’s accessing your PST files

 If other applications were accessing the files, closing them allows you to perform your tasks with no hindrance.
 To accomplish this, restart your computer.
 This action shuts down most of the computer processes in a session.
 Now you can try to access your files.
 Physically, inspect the destination folder to confirm whether the files you wish to move could be already there.

 Moreover, exclude your antivirus from scanning Outlook files.
 This is because apart from preventing you from accessing some Outlook files, the antivirus mistakes your mailbox data for malware.
 Consequently, there is a high probability of corrupting your files.